leminhthaihoa/Assessment-1/README.md

 - See chosen claim
 - See all the claim

-How to use: All the choice is in numbers, so based on the UI to know what to choose and complete your testing.
+How to use:
+- Start the program
+- UI will ask question
+- answer the question

 Sample data files:
 "Customer.txt": contains the customer datas